 Vascular cerebral accidents are the causes of a big number of diseases of nerve cells or death in case of delayed intervention.
 Accidents occur after breaking of a blood vessel, in the brain zone that causes internal bleeding and subsequent blood clots.
-Studies show that about 70% from survivors of vascular cerebral accidents are restored and 15-30% become crippled [1].
+Studies show that about 70% from survivors of vascular cerebral accidents are restored and 15-30% becomes crippled [1-4].
 Because the cerebral accident decreases blood flow circulation it is necessary to restore movement or treatment of bleeding.
 The control of bleeding is achieved by hypothermia.
 This procedure helps decrease oxygen consumption (about 7%/°C) and maintain low blood flow in the area where occurred the injury.

-Hyporthermia therapy (total or selective) is the process of the descent of the blood temperature below 35 °C. Maintaining below this value occurs until the patient's intracranial pressure returns to normal.
+Hypothermia therapy (total or selective) is the process of the descent of the blood temperature below 35 °C. Maintaining below this value occurs until the patient's intracranial pressure returns to normal.
 Setting the temperature in the range of 34-36 °C is known as mild hypothermia and deep when the temperature is between 20-30 °C. Most often followed values are 32-35 °C [2].
-Using of this treatment reduces mortality rate from 46.51% to 25.58% [3].
-Are the two types of the methods of producing hypothermia: invasive and noninvasive.
-One of invasive method involves the introduction in the blood a crystalloid solution, which have a temperature of 4 °C during 30 minutes [2].
-Non-invasive methods using external sources of cooling applied on the skin cold air, ice packs, cooling beds, or as in our case a special helmet for head with peltier elements.
-Peltier elements are devices that absorb heat due to electric current on one side and transfers it to the opposite side.
+Using of this treatment reduces mortality rate from 46.51% to 25.58% [5-7].
+Are the two types of the

+Teodor Fedorisin D. Ghitu Institute of the Electronic Engineering and Nanotechnologies of the Academy of Sciences of Moldova Chisinau, Moldova teodordedorisin@gmail.com methods of producing hypothermia: invasive and noninvasive.
+One of invasive method involves the introduction in the blood a crystalloid solution, which has a temperature of 4 °C during 30 minutes [8, 9].
+Non-invasive methods using external sources of cooling applied on the skin cold air, ice packs, cooling beds, or as in our case a special helmet for head with Peltier elements.
+Peltier elements are devices that absorb heat due to electric current on one side and transfer it to the opposite side.